Health Disparities Training

 Understanding and addressing issues of cancer disparities

-The catchment area of the IU Simon Comprehensive Cancer Center includes the state of Indiana with rural, Black, and Hispanic populations, providing a unique environment for understanding and addressing issues of cancer disparities.
+The catchment area of the IU Simon Comprehensive Cancer Center includes the state of Indiana with rural and urban populations, providing a unique environment for understanding and addressing issues of cancer disparities.

-In addition to integrating health disparities throughout the curriculum, the cancer center provides specialized training to each pre- and postdoctoral trainee:
+In addition to integrating population-based concepts throughout the curriculum, the cancer center provides specialized training to each pre- and postdoctoral trainee:

-• Dedicated course on health disparities in communities.
-Students learn to use social and behavioral science to inform research targeting underserved populations.
+• Students learn to use social and behavioral science to inform research targeting underserved rural and urban populations.

-• Engagement of IU faculty mentors with expertise in health disparities.
+• Engagement of IU faculty mentors with expertise in demographic, medical, and social predictors of physical and/or psychological health outcomes.

-• Inclusion of diverse populations in grant proposals written by trainees.
+• Ensuring the inclusion of underserved rural and urban populations in grant proposals written by trainees.

-• Individualized community outreach experience targeting underserved populations.
+• Individualized community outreach experience targeting underserved rural and urban populations.
 Trainees select an experience consistent with their research area.

 Questions?